serverlesstechnology/mysql-es/README.md

 # mysql-es

-> A MySql implementation of the `EventStore` trait in cqrs-es.
+> A MySql implementation of the `PersistedEventRepository` trait in cqrs-es.

 ---